LARQ BOTTLE REVIEW: The Water Purifier That Cleans Itself

 WHY I BOUGHT ONE

 I was a Kickstarter supporter of LARQ and waited more than a year for my bottle to arrive.The main reason I purchased it was to take it along while traveling long term with my family, saving us from buying bottled water and contributing to plastic pollution.
-I also like to camp a lot in Canada and often find myself in the backcountry where there is no running water but plenty of lakes and rivers.
+I also do quite a lot of camping in Canada and often find myself in the backcountry where there is no running water but plenty of lakes and rivers.

 HOW IT WORKS